alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 | 0         | Suite Offer              | 11                      | 0.72%                       |
 | 0         | Min 5 nights             | 3                       | 0.20%                       |

-- **Number of Reservations:** 1520 (60.78%)
+- Number of Reservations: 1520 (60.78%)

 Top 3 booking rates:

-- **Fully Flexible (43.55%)**
+- Fully Flexible (43.55%)
-- **Early - 60 days  (35.46%)**
+- Early - 60 days  (35.46%)
-- **Early - 21 days (12.76%)**
+- Early - 21 days (12.76%)

 Age group 0 booking rate preferences have low dispersion.
 91.77% of all reservations are made using the top three rates listed above.
-Even though 'Fully Flexible' rate accounts for the mayority of the mayority of reservations, 'Early' rates, when considered in conjunction compose a 48.22% of bookings.
+Even though 'Fully Flexible' rate accounts for the majority of reservations, 'Early' rates, when considered in conjunction, compose a 48.22% of bookings.
 This indicates that this group tends to enjoy lower rates by early planning.
 When they don't, they opt for peace of mind despite the higher cost.

-#### **Age Group 25:**
+#### Age Group 25:

 | Age Group | Booking Rate             | Number of Reservations | Relative % of Reservations |
 |-----------|--------------------------|-------------------------|-----------------------------|